-This paper presented CaCTUs, a smart camera system with popular commercial features that returns control of videos to the users.
-In CaCTUs, we provide the owners with full control over their system, isolation and protection of the access to the video footage, deletion and factory reset, as well as peer-to-peer and fine-grained delegation.
-We leverage physical and direct pairing for system initialization (that is, without relying on trusting third parties), performance-aware cryptographic algorithms to support video streaming, key rotation and management through a binary key tree to provide video deletion, factory reset, and fine-grained (i.e., on the order of seconds) peer-to-peer delegation of video footage.
-Additionally, CaCTUs satisfies performance requirements necessary to execute the most popular commercial functionalities of smart camera systems, such as live streaming with 2s of latency at a frame rate of 10 fps and resolution of 480 p, while protecting the users' privacy.
-CaCTUs serves as an existence proof that smart camera systems need not compromise the privacy of users to be afforded the modern capabilities that commercial systems offer today.
+This paper presented privacy-preserving protocols to design CaCTUs; a smart camera system that provides users with 1069 full control over their system, isolation and protection of the access to their video footage, deletion and factory reset, as 1070 1071 well as peer-to-peer and fine-grained delegation of their videos.
+However, these protocols are not only restricted to 1072 video streaming but are readily extensible to IoT devices recording other time series data.
+Specifically, we showed how 1073 to leverage physical and direct pairing between devices to initialize systems without having to trust third parties, use 1074 performance-aware cryptographic algorithms for real time data streaming, and efficiently manage encryption keys 1075 1076 through a binary key tree to support key rotation and enable data deletion and fine-grained (i.e., on the order of seconds) 1077 peer-to-peer delegation.
+CaCTUs serves as an existence proof that smart camera systems and other IoT devices need not 1078 compromise the privacy of users to be afforded the modern capabilities that commercial systems offer today.
+1079